mxochicale/tools/github/SSH.md

 ```
 ssh-keygen -R github.com
 ```
-If you are stil getting the warning you need to delete the records from the IP, as the following example
+If you are still getting the warning you need to delete the records from the IP, as the following example
 ```
 ssh-keygen -R 140.82.114.3
 ```